 For example, if your child pulls your cat’s fur, remove his hand, tell him that it hurts the cat when he does that, and show him instead how to pet.
 Also set boundaries by keeping things out of reach (think scissors and knives in locked draws, pantry door closed).

-Your child may become frustrated when they can't do what they want, but setting limits will help them learn self-control.
+Your child may become frustrated when they can’t do what they want, but by setting limits you will help them learn self-control.

 Put them in timeout

-If your child is continuing their tantrum, then put them in timeout.
-Pick a boring spot, like a chair or on the floor in the hallway.
+If your child is continuing their negative behavior, then you may want to put them in timeout.
+Pick a boring spot, like a chair or the hallway floor.

 Have your toddler sit in that spot and wait for them to calm down.
-Timeout should last one minute for each year in age the child is (for example, a 2-year-old should stay in timeout for two minutes, and a 3-year-old for three minutes).
-Bring your kid back to the timeout spot if they start to wander before time is up.
-Don't respond to anything they say or do until timeout is over.
+Timeout should last about one minute for each year in age (for example, a 2-year-old should stay in timeout for two minutes, and a 3-year-old for three minutes).
+Bring your child back to the timeout spot if they start to wander before time is up.
+Don’t respond to anything they say or do until timeout is over.
 Once your child is calm, explain to them why you put them in timeout and why their behavior was wrong.

 Never hit or use spank-control methods to discipline your child.
 Such methods hurt your child and reinforce negative behavior.

 Disciplining your toddler requires you to balance sternness and sympathy.

 Keep in mind that temper tantrums are a normal part of your child’s development.
 Tantrums happen when your child doesn’t know how to express what’s upsetting them.